11 Low-Growing Perennials

 Perennial Pinks

-These charming little flowers come in various colors and are known for their fragrant, spicy scent.
-They’re a great addition to any garden as they can bloom for several weeks in the summer, and some species even have a second bloom in the fall.
+Perennial Pinks are charming little flowers that come in various colors and are known for their fragrant, spicy scent.
+They’re a great addition to any garden as they will bloom for several weeks in the summer, and some species even have a second bloom in the fall.

 Growth Rate:Moderate